-Land Use and Transportation Policy Maps
+Land Use Policy Map

-The Land Use and Transportation Policy Map illustrate the land use and transportation locations in which the Secondary Plan's policies generally apply.
+The Land Use Policy Map illustrates the land use types and locations in which the Secondary Plan's policies generally apply.
 Minor adjustments to land use types and locations illustrated on the Land Use Policy Map may result from the development approval process as detailed design information becomes available.
 Minor adjustments in land use types or locations as determined by the detained development approval process do not require an amendment to this Secondary Plan, provided they, in Council's opinion, meet the general intent of the Secondary Plan's objectives and policies.

-6.2 AMENDING THE SECONDARY PLAN
+6.2 REVIEWING AND AMENDING THE SECONDARY PLAN